Wikia/guidelines/Python/ProjectOrganization.md

 easily save and recreate an entire environment, they can be more flexible, and some people think they're good for listing dev only dependencies.
 However, requirements files are almost never needed, and they often cause more confusion and make it harder to manage dependencies.
-And if you want to list dev only dpendencies, using [setuptools extras] is often a better solution.
+And if you want to list dev only dependencies, using [setuptools extras] is often a better solution.
 For example, you can create an extra called "dev" and install those dependencies using `pip install -e .[dev]`.
 So the recommendation is to not use requirements files unless they provide a significant benefit for your particular situation.